md-weber/website/content/posts/code-analysis-and-linting-in-flutter-and-dart.md

 conversation and discussion start now, you have the right tools to join the discussion and give some valuable insights.

-Thank you for reading and let me know what you are thinking about Linting rules down in the description below!
+Thank you for reading, stay curious and if you have time consider supporting me on [Patreon](https://patreon.com/dev_cafe).

 [1]: https://yaml.org/
 [2]: //images.ctfassets.net/573xlmlwok2s/2rmD7l23zolo5Zl0r2WBCO/0e84e485ce3e6d7ac7dfcd633d4a238d/single_quote.png